Henry Pickerill: Service in World War 1

 In June 1915 Pickerill received a commission as a territorial captain with the New Zealand Medical Corps.
 Pickerill, together with Thomas Hunter and other members of the New Zealand Dental Association was successful in pushing for the creation of a dental corps.
 Once it was established in November 1915 as the New Zealand Dental Corps (NZDC) he was immediately transferred to as one of the two original Assistant Directors of Dental Services.

 In 1916 Pickerill took leave from his position at the University of Otago to serve overseas with the NZDC, departing New Zealand on 30 December 1916 with the 20th Reinforcements NZEF on the troopship Athenic.
-Concerned that too many soldiers were returning to New Zealand with dental and jaw injuries that could have been improved by earlier General George Richardson of the N.Z.E.F. had specifically asked for Pickerill.
-As a result upon arriving in England in March 1917 he was posted to the No 2 New Zealand General Hospital (Mount Felix Hospital) at Walton-on-Thames, with orders to establish a unit for the treatment of jaw and facial injuries.
+Concerned that too many soldiers were returning to New Zealand with dental and jaw injuries that could have been improved by earlier treatment, General George Richardson of the N.Z.E.F. had specifically asked for Pickerill.
+As a result, upon arriving in England in March 1917, he was posted to the No 2 New Zealand General Hospital (Mount Felix Hospital) at Walton-on-Thames with orders to establish a unit for the treatment of jaw and facial injuries.
 Upon arrival Pickerill found that the 50-bed ward had no jaw cases and no workroom.
-Within two months he had 40 patients, a fully equipped workshop and a permanent dental mechanic.
-Pickerill was soon operating as a maxillofacial surgeon, gaining a reputation in the fields of facial reconstruction and plastic surgery as he pioneered the use of bone, skin and fat grafting and jaw wiring.
+Within two months he had 40 patients, a fully equipped workshop, and a permanent dental mechanic.
+Pickerill was soon operating as a maxillofacial surgeon, gaining a reputation in the fields of facial reconstruction and plastic surgery as he pioneered the use of bone, skin and fat grafting, and jaw wiring.
 This was despite no formal training or qualification in this field.

-On 9 January 1918 Pickerill, by now with the rank of major, his dental mechanic and 29 patients were transferred under duress to the newly opened Queen's Hospital at Sidcup, in 1918.
-Initially Pickerill was reluctant to move to Sidcup.
-Two days after arriving Pickerill suggested that he return to New Zealand, where he felt that while resuming his duties as Dean he would still have time to undertake further corrective work once the patient’s initial treatment had stabilized during the voyage home.
+On 9 January 1918, Pickerill, by now with the rank of major, his dental mechanic and 29 patients were transferred under duress to the newly opened Queen's Hospital at Sidcup.
+Initially, Pickerill was reluctant to move to Sidcup.
+Two days after arriving, Pickerill suggested that he return to New Zealand, where he felt that while resuming his duties as Dean he would still have time to undertake further corrective work once the patients' initial treatment had stabilized during the voyage home.
 He however changed his mind and stayed in his position.
-Among those who served in Pickerill’s team were Major John N. Rishworth, Captains Sydney D. Rhind, J. M. Turner, Angus McPhee Marshall, William S. Seed as well as nurses Mary McBeth and Alice Finlayson.
 Pickerill’s team carried out 113 plastic surgery operations at Sidcup between 11 February and 14 July 1918.